 Alabama

-She is founder of @covenantinthechaos and also Voices of Redemption, a podcast of real conversations about real struggles and pointing people to freedom through Jesus Christ.
+As the founder of @covenantinthechaos and the Voices of Redemption podcast, she engages in real conversations about real struggles, emphasizing mental health awareness and pointing people to freedom through Jesus Christ.

 Follow her on Instagram @covenantinthechaos